Skip to content

 IPM Property Management

 Landlords, real estate brokers, lenders, housing providers, and housing sellers have a duty to treat their clients fairly and equally to avoid discrimination in housing, therefore it’s important they know the Fair Housing Laws.
-The Fair Housing Act was enacted by Congress to prevent housing discrimination based on certain protected classes.
+The federal Fair Housing Act was enacted by Congress to prevent housing discrimination based on certain protected classes.

 How Did The Act Come About?

 The Rumford Fair Housing Act of 1963 was the first to address discrimination.
-Also called the California Fair Housing Act, or AB 1240, its goal was to end housing discrimination based on color.
+Also called the California federal Fair Housing Act, or AB 1240, its goal was to end housing discrimination based on color.

 house for rent sign

 One year later, the Civil Rights Act of 1964 was passed.
-The federal law banned racial discrimination in employment, voting, and the use of public facilities.
+The federal law banned racial discrimination in fair employment, voting, and the use of public facilities.
 Aside from race, it also ended discrimination based on color, religion, and nationality.
 It was the most comprehensive civil rights legislation ever enacted by Congress.

 The real groundbreaking legislation was inarguably the Fair Housing Act of 1968.
 It prohibited discrimination in the sale, rental, and financing of housing based on 4 protected classes.